 Find out if you are eligible for Belgium’s expatriate tax status.
 Generally, Belgian residents are taxed on their worldwide income but certain groups — foreign executives, specialized foreign staff, or foreign research staff — can qualify to be taxed only on their Belgian-sourced income, in a similar way to non-residents.

 There are several conditions that need to be met but those granted the special tax status can also claim partially tax-free expatriate allowances and expense reimbursements.

 8. Getting around: public transport

-Getting around Belgium is simplified by the country’s accessible and efficient public transport network.
-Its integrated train, tram, metro, and bus systems allows for quick transfers between different transport types.
+Getting around Belgium is simplified by the efficient public transport networks in Belgium.
+Its integrated train, tram, metro, and bus systems allow for quick transfers between different transport types.
 In Brussels, the city public transport is run by STIB/MIVB while bus transport outside the city is handled by De Lijn in Flanders and TEC in Wallonia.

 Increasingly across Belgium, the MOBIB-card is replacing old magnetic and paper tickets, which will be completely phased out in some areas in the coming years.
 The card costs €5 and lasts five years, and you can load on any kind of ticket or season pass onto it.

 Transport links around the country provide great weekend getaways destinations, and there are various ways to save money, such as half-price return travel on weekends or a B-excursion pass, which includes transport and admission to attractions.
 Along the Belgian coast runs the world’s longest tram route, which provides access to the entire coastline from the French and Dutch borders.
 Read about the best places to visit in Belgium, or Belgium’s top festivals.